The Twelve Caesars: Caligula

 Upon the death of Tiberius, Caligula became emperor.
-Initially the Romans loved Caligula due to their memory of his father.
-But most of what Suetonius says of Caligula is negative, and describes him as having an affliction that caused him to suddenly fall unconscious.
+Initially, the Romans loved Caligula due to their memory of his father.
+But most of what Suetonius says of Caligula is negative and describes him as having an affliction that caused him to suddenly fall unconscious.
 Suetonius believed that Caligula knew that something was wrong with him.

-He reports that Caligula married his sister to Lepidus (though Caligula still treated her like a wife), threatened to make his horse consul, and that he sent an army to the northern coast of Gaul and as they prepared to invade Britain, one rumour had it that he had them pick seashells on the shore (evidence shows that this could be a fabrication as the word for shell in Latin doubles as the word that the legionaries of the time used to call the 'huts' that the soldiers erected during the night while on campaign).
-He once had a walkway built from his palace to a temple so that he could be closer to his "brother," the Roman god Jupiter, as Caligula believed himself to be a living deity.
-He would also have busts of his head replace those on statues of different gods.
+He reports that Caligula married his sister to Lepidus (though Caligula still treated her like a wife), and threatened to make his horse consul.
+He also reports one rumour that Caligula, having sent an army to the northern coast of Gaul, ordered them to pick seashells on the shore as they prepared to invade Britain (evidence suggests that this could be a fabrication, as the word for shell in Latin doubles as the word that the legionaries of the time used to call the 'huts' that the soldiers erected at night while on campaign).

-He would call people to his palace in the middle of the night.
-When they arrived, he would hide and make strange noises.
-At other times, he would have people assassinated, and then call for them.
-When they did not show up, he would remark that they must have committed suicide.
+Also according to Suetonius, Caligula had a walkway built from his palace to a temple so that he could be closer to his "brother", the Roman god Jupiter, as he believed himself to be a living deity, and replaced the heads of statues of different gods with busts of his head.
+He used to call people to his palace in the middle of the night and when they arrived, hide and make strange noises.
+He had people assassinated and then called for them; when they did not show up, he remarked that they must have committed suicide.

 Suetonius describes several omens that predicted the assassination of Caligula.
 He mentions a bolt of lightning that struck Rome on the ides of March, which was when Julius Caesar was assassinated.
-Lightning was an event of immense superstition in the ancient world.
-The day of the assassination, Caligula sacrificed a flamingo.
+Lightning invoked immense superstition in the ancient world.
+On the day of the assassination, Caligula sacrificed a flamingo.
 During the sacrifice, blood splattered on his clothes.
 Suetonius even suggested that Caligula's name itself was a predictor of his assassination, noting that every caesar named Gaius, such as the dictator Gaius Julius Caesar, had been assassinated (a statement which is not entirely accurate; Julius Caesar's father died from natural causes, as did Augustus).

-Caligula was an avid fan of gladiatorial combats; he was assassinated shortly after leaving a show by a disgruntled Praetorian Guard captain, as well as several senators.
+Caligula was an avid fan of gladiatorial combats; he was assassinated shortly after leaving a gladiator show by a disgruntled Praetorian Guard captain, as well as several senators.